Siderosis Treatment Provided by the Lung Health Institute

 Treatment for siderosis and related conditions is offered at the Lung Health Institute, where we exclusively treat lung disease using innovative cellular therapy.
 Siderosis, which is a type of interstitial lung disease, develops when iron particles are inhaled and deposited deep within the lungs.
 This condition is sometimes referred to as a benign form of pneumoconiosis, as it rarely causes symptoms like coughing and shortness of breath.
 Despite its lack of direct symptoms, however, siderosis can lead to other conditions that produce their own symptoms (including pneumonia and lung infections), which may require treatment.

-The Lung Institute is proud to offer stem cell therapy for symptoms of the conditions related to siderosis.
-Our stem cell treatment procedures for siderosis can be performed using the following two methods, each of which offers certain advantages:
+The Lung Health Institute is proud to offer cellular therapy for symptoms of the conditions related to siderosis.
+Our cellular therapy for siderosis can be performed using the following method, which offers certain advantages

-When providing treatment using stem cells, we begin by removing a small sample of a patient’s blood or bone marrow.
-We then separate the stem cells from the sample.
-Finally, we return the concentrated stem cells to the patient’s blood through an intravenous infusion.
-Both of these siderosis stem cell treatment methods are performed in a clinical setting at one of our state-of-the-art facilities on an outpatient basis over the course of two days.
+When providing treatment using cells, we begin by removing a small sample of a patient’s blood.
+We then separate the cells from the sample.
+Finally, we return the concentrated cells to the patient’s blood through an intravenous infusion.
+The Siderosis treatment method is performed in a clinical setting at one of our state-of-the-art facilities on an outpatient basis over the course of two days.

-If you have been diagnosed with siderosis or a related condition and are interested in learning about the Lung Institute’s innovative stem cell treatment methods, please call us today at (800) 729-3065 so that we may answer your questions and provide you with additional information.
+If you have been diagnosed with siderosis or a related condition and are interested in learning about the Lung Health Institute’s innovative cellular therapy methods, please call us today at 888-745-6697 so that we may answer your questions and provide you with additional information.